SundbergBelen/MAGPIE-docs/docs/source/LocalVersion_instructions.rst

 The Local-Version of MAGPIE is a standalone version of the MAGPIE code that can be run on a local machine.

 It is always recommended that you create a conda environment for any project you are working on.
 This will help you to keep your dependencies separate from other projects.
-To create a new conda environment, run the following command:
+To create a new conda environment with python 3.7 (for example), run the following command:

 .. code-block:: bash

-   conda create -n magpie python=3.7
+   conda create -n magpie python=37

 To activate the environment, run: